Kevin Winter / Getty Images

 Sounds simple enough; when you’ve worked as hard as they have to help build an empire that includes a spot in the Rock and Roll Hall of Fame and one of the top selling albums of all time in Rumours, the very idea of allowing anyone to discount that is unthinkable.

-Their strategy doesn’t just prevent people from any notions of disrespect among music industry colleagues, either – it also means that Stevie and Christine get paid the same amount as bandmates Lindsey Buckingham, John McVie, and Mick Fleetwood.
+Their strategy doesn’t just prevent people from any notions of disrespect among music industry colleagues, either – it also means that Stevie and Christine get paid the same amount as bandmates Mike Campbell, Neil Finn, John McVie, and Mick Fleetwood.
 No ifs, ands, or buts – unless they want to see Fleetwood Mac dwindle down to a trio instead of a quintet, that is.

 “Fleetwood Mac has two women and we all get paid the same,” Nicks explains simply.
 “And if we didn’t, Christine and I would be walking out the door.”